 When you delete a file, it isn't gone forever.
 Normally, the deleted files will go to the Recycle Bin.
-Even you emptied the Recycle Bin or the deleted files bypass the Recycle Bin, they are still on your hard drive.
-You can't see them.
-You can use a secure file recovery program to undelete files.
+Even if you emptied the Recycle Bin or the deleted files bypassed the Recycle Bin, they are still on your hard drive.
+Although you can't see them.
+You can use powerful data recovery software to undelete files.

-How to recover permanently delete files in Windows 11?
+How to recover permanently deleted files in Windows 11?

 You have two ways to restore permanently deleted files in Windows 11: